-Our Company's products imported to New Zealand are subject to customs tariffs under the Tariff Act 1988, the Customs and Excise Act 1996 and the Working Tariff Document of New Zealand.
+Our Group's footwear imported to New Zealand is subject to customs tariffs under the Tariff Act 1988, the Customs and Excise Act 1996 and the Working Tariff Document of New Zealand.
 The usual customs tariff rate on new footwear is 10% of the customs value of the footwear.